MINI Countryman hybrid running costs, insurance, warranty & tax

 MINI Countryman hybrid insurance group

-There's no insurance information for the facelifted plug-in Countryman yet, but the outgoing model sat in insurance group 26, making it the most expensive Countryman aside from the range-topping JCW model to insure.
-We expect the new car won't deviate much from group 26; this means it could look pretty costly when you see that no plug-in version of the Kia Niro or Hyundai Ioniq sit higher than group 13.
+There facelifted plug-in Countryman sits in insurance groups 26 and 27, making it the most expensive Countryman aside from the range-topping JCW model to insure.
+That could make cover pretty costly relative to rivals when you see that no plug-in version of the Kia Niro or Hyundai Ioniq sits higher than group 13.

 Again, MINI follows BMW and how often your car needs servicing will depend on how it’s driven.
 Doing lots of short trips could well end up with the car needing more frequent attention than one that spends more of its time cruising on main roads.